prayagsingh/firstproject/README.md

 # firstproject
 Project based on HLF1.4 with WEB and REST Api's.
 This poroject is tested on Windows OS.
-To run it on Ubuntu, please make the appropiate changes like changing the Path in main.go file(ChannelConfig and ChaincodeGoPath)
+To run it on Ubuntu, please make the appropriate changes like changing the Path in main.go file(ChannelConfig and ChaincodeGoPath)

 ### Start the project
 1. go to $GOPATH/src/github.com/hyperledger/firstproject